sm1python/dsai3202Lab/README.md

-this will ne used for my lab
+this will be used for my DSAI3202 Labs